reoring/terraform-aws-microk8s/README.md

 # MicroK8s on AWS by Terraform

-You can easily deploy MicroK8s environment on AWS by terraform.
+This repository support deploying MicroK8s environment on AWS by terraform.

 ## Build image that included microk8s